-Within the portfolio over the quarter, the strongest performers included:
+Within the portfolio over the period, the strongest performers included:

-- Canadian integrateds: Holdings such as Canadian Natural Resources and Imperial Oil benefiting from operational leverage to rising oil prices, and a narrowing of the differential between Canadian and US oil benchmarks. - US exploration and production companies: Also with good leverage to rising oil prices, plus well received M&A for Diamondback Energy, as described above. - US refining: Tighter refining capacity, especially with outages in Russia, drove refining margins higher.
-Particular beneficiaries included Valero Energy and US major, Exxon.
+• Canadian integrateds: Holdings such as Canadian Natural Resources and Imperial Oil benefiting from operational leverage to rising oil prices, and a narrowing of the differential between Canadian and US oil benchmarks.

+- US exploration and production companies: Also with good leverage to rising oil prices, plus well received M&A for Diamondback Energy, as described above. - US refining: Tighter refining capacity, especially with outages in Russia, drove refining margins higher.
+Particular beneficiaries included Valero Energy and US major, Exxon. - Chinese majors: our holding in Petrochina performed particularly well, benefitting from lower gas prices (helping the company's gas import division) and stronger oil production. - Galp: exploration success offshore Namibia has boosted expectations of a material uplift in Galp's proven oil and gas reserves in the coming years.

-Sectors in the portfolio that were relatively weaker over the quarter included:
+Sectors in the portfolio that were relatively weaker over the period included:

-- International natural gas: Equinor, which supplies around one third of North West Europe's gas needs, was a notable laggard, reflecting the decline in European gas prices since the start of the year. - Midstream: Pipeline companies Enbridge and Kinder Morgan underperformed, due to lower leverage to rising oil prices than most other parts of the portfolio.
+- International natural gas: Equinor, which supplies around one third of Northwest Europe's gas needs, was a notable laggard, reflecting the decline in European gas prices since the start of the year. - Services: Large cap diversified service companies Schlumberger and Baker Hughes underperformed, driven by a falling rig count in North America and a pullback in longer-term oil spending in Saudi. - Midstream: Pipeline companies Enbridge and Kinder Morgan underperformed, due to lower leverage to rising oil prices than most other parts of the portfolio.